Cognigy/Documentation/docs/en/docs/ai/flow-nodes/vgv2/parameter-details.md

  hidden: true
 ---

-# VoiceGateway Parameter Details
+# Voice Gateway Parameter Details

 <div class="divider"></div>

-Cognigy VoiceGateway comes with a large number of configuration settings which can be controlled directly from within your Cognigy Flow.
+Cognigy Voice Gateway comes with a large number of configuration settings which can be controlled directly from within your Cognigy Flow.
 These settings can be applied individually to two scopes:

 **Setting Session Parameters**